rymilton/unbinned_unfolding/README.md

 ===

 RooUnfold is a framework for unfolding (AKA "deconvolution" or "unsmearing").
-It currently implements seven methods:
+It can be used from the ROOT prompt, or compiled and linked against the ROOT libraries.
+It currently implements seven
+methods:

   - iterative ("Bayesian");
   - singular value decomposition ([SVD](https://arxiv.org/abs/hep-ph/9509307), as proposed by Höcker and Kartvelishvili and implemented in [TSVDUnfold](https://root.cern.ch/doc/master/classTSVDUnfold.html));